-Regardless of the required format, highlights need to be concise in order to communicate complex information in a limited textual space.
-Shortening phrases, simplifying vocabulary, eliminating redundant words and using the active voice will help with observing word and character limits, and replacing long words with shorter synonyms will also help with the latter.
+Regardless of the required format, highlights need to be concise to communicate complex information in a limited textual space.
+Shortening phrases, simplifying vocabulary, eliminating redundant words, and using the active voice will help with observing word and character limits, and replacing long words with shorter synonyms will also help with the latter.

 Proofread your highlights

 An important step that should never get overlooked in the process is the proof.
 Any error in spelling, grammar, or logic in the highlights reflects on the rest of the paper.
 The reader will expect the manuscript to be poorly written if there is an error staring at them in the face.
 Consider having a colleague review the section to catch any errors you may have missed.
 If you have your manuscript professionally edited, be sure to write the highlights before you submit the manuscript for editing so they are included in the professional revision.

 The highlights will probably be the first thing after the title that a prospective reader will read, so you want the highlights to make a great first impression and draw attention to your important information.

 If you like our articles, try our MasterCourses.
 Our training courses and webinars are based on the material from our scientific writing workshops, which cover these and many other topics more thoroughly, with more examples and discussion.